-A box with six packets costs $26.95.00 (September 2015).
+A box with six packets costs around $27.
 A great advantage with Body Ecology Kefir Starter is that you can use part of an old batch to create several new batches.
 This lowers the cost considerably.

-You can use the Kefir Starter with green coconut juice, cow’s milk (traditional), soy, coconut, rice, goat, or sheep milk.
+Try Kefir Starter with green coconut juice, cow’s milk (traditional), soy, coconut, rice, goat, or sheep milk.
 Be aware that some of these might produce a more watery kefir.
 So if you love a thicker drink, then stick to cow’s milk.
-I’ve tried this starter with raw milk (unpasteurized) and it produces a superb kefir.
+I’ve tried this starter with raw milk (unpasteurized) and it produced a nice, creamy kefir.

-Using a high-quality starter culture like Body Ecology makes a big difference when fermenting vegetables, kefir, yogurt and butter.
+Using a high-quality starter culture makes a big difference when fermenting vegetables, kefir, yogurt, and butter.

-- A stable and predictable fermentation process, even if you lack perfect conditions at home
+- A stable and predictable fermentation even if conditions are not perfect

-- Higher levels of lactic acid, diacetyl, acetate, and ketones; very health promoting substances
+- More lactic acid, diacetyl, acetate, and ketones

 - Contribute to a crunchier texture